News blog by: Dean, Manager, YourLocalCinema (and profoundly deaf film fan).

 (and profoundly deaf film fan).

 The YourLocalCinema project is a broad and collaborative outreach project to promote and increase convenient, sociable opportunities to attend accessible & inclusive cinema screenings nationwide.
-YourLocalCinema exists to persuade film companies to provide caption tracks; persuade cinemas to make use of caption tracks; create awareness of tech solutions; round up and help audiences to attend accessible screenings.
+YourLocalCinema exists to persuade film companies to provide subtitles/captions tracks; persuade cinemas to make use of subtitles/captions tracks; create awareness of tech solutions; round up and help audiences to attend accessible screenings.
 Its eventual aim is for film fans with hearing loss to be satisfied with UK cinemas’ accessibility.
-This could be achieved by cinemas providing many accessible screenings at convenient, sociable times, combined with a ‘personal’ tech caption solution, such as caption glasses or a smartphone app.
+This could be achieved by cinemas providing many accessible screenings at convenient, sociable times, combined with a ‘personal’ tech subtitles/captions solution, such as subtitles/captions glasses or a smartphone app.
 A mixture of 'open' and 'closed' captioning.

 Accessibility is perhaps not the most exciting area of film, but knowing that a deaf child can follow the latest superhero or animated adventure on the big screen with their friends makes one feel good!